 and other emerging data-related initiatives.

 To use the major potential of data in support of the Green Deal priority actions on climate change, circular economy, zero pollution, biodiversity, deforestation and compliance assurance, a Common European Green Deal data space will be developed.
-DG ENV’s action to develop this Green data space will be a “Green Data4All” initiative, which (following an evaluation/impact assessment) will aim to review and, if necessary, revise two pieces of existing legislation:
+DG ENV’s action to develop this Green Deal data space will be a “Green Data4All” initiative, which (following an evaluation/impact assessment) will aim to review and, if necessary, revise two pieces of existing legislation:

 The Access to Environment Information Directive (2003/4/EC);